 You can find more tips for picking a safe toy and ensuring play is safe for your child in our full Smart Decisions about Smart Toys report.

-Director, Don't Sell My Data Campaign, PIRG; Policy Analyst, Frontier Group
+Director, Don't Sell My Data Campaign, PIRG

-R.J. focuses on manipulative advertising and the commercialization of personal data online as a part of her work to advance PIRG’s New Economy program.
+R.J. focuses on data privacy issues and the commercialization of personal data in the digital age.
+Her work ranges from consumer harms like scams and data breaches, to manipulative targeted advertising, to keeping kids safe online.
 In her work at Frontier Group, she has authored research reports on government transparency, predatory auto lending and consumer debt.
-She was previously the tax and budget advocate for PIRG.
+Her work has appeared in WIRED magazine, CBS Mornings and USA Today, among other outlets.
 When she’s not protecting the public interest, she is an avid reader, fiction writer and birder.